JavaMoney/javamoney-shelter/groovylang-support/README.md

 Groovy Language and Java Money
 ------------------------------

-Sample project(s) and Spock Unit Tests to demostrate usage of Java Money API in the Groovy Language.
+Sample project(s) and Spock Unit Tests to demonstrate usage of Java Money API in the Groovy Language.

 Project/subdirectories: